CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                           denominator is the total number of high-quality consensus-supporting reads on both strands combined.
                           (default: 0)
+    --vcfFileName NAME    VCF Output file name.
+If specified, a VCF file with this file name will be created in the same directory as the consensus fasta file for this sample. (default:
+                          None)
+    --vcfRefName NAME     Name of the reference file.
+This is only used in the generated VCF file header. (default: Unknown
+                          reference)
+    --vcfAllPos           Flag to cause VCF file generation at all positions, not just the snp positions.
+This has no effect on the consensus fasta file, it only affects the VCF file.
+                          This capability is intended primarily as a diagnostic tool and enabling this flag will greatly increase execution time. (default: False)
     -v 0..5, --verbose 0..5
                           Verbose message level (0=no info, 5=lots) (default: 1)
     --version             show program's version number and exit